Federal Football Netball Club

 The Federal Football Netball Club was an Australian rules football and netball club in the Upper Murray Football League, the club was known as the Swans based in Corryong, Victoria.
 The club fielded all senior and junior sides in both the football and netball competitions for many years.

 Federal almost went into recess prior to the start of the 2022 football season, but avoided it at the last minute, but unfortunately the club went into recess after the end of the 2022 season.

 History

 Originally known as Mount Elliott, the club enjoyed premiership success in the Corryong Football Association (CFA), precursor of the Upper Murray Football League, on three occasions in 1894, 1897 and 1898.
 The Mount Elliott "Miners" did not compete in the CFA in 1900.
-Mount Elliott apparently then became known as the Federal Football Club in 1901.
+Mount Elliott apparently then became known as the Federal Football Club in 1901 to celebrate the Federation of Australia and moved to be fully based at Corryong around the same time, while this article states that "the remains of the old Mount Elliott team" joined up with Khancoban FC in 1900. which would indicate that the Mount Elliott FC actually folded after the 1899 season and did not change their name to the Federal FC in 1901.

+This article in the lead up to the 1901 season suggests that the Khancoban FC may of changed its name to the Federal FC which included three home games for the Federal FC at Khancoban in 1901, with no reference at all that Mount Elliott FC changed its name to the Federal FC as mention in the above paragraph.

-Federal's claimed their first pre-world war one flag in 1901 when they lost the last match of the home and away season to Walwa, but then won it on protest and thus the premiership. and 1902 at the expense of Cudgewa.
+Federal's claimed their first pre-world war one flag in 1901 (in the yellow and black colours) when they lost the last match of the home and away season to Walwa, but then won it on protest and thus the premiership and won it again in 1902 at the expense of Cudgewa.

+In 2022, a 1901 Upper Murray Football Association premiership medallion, won by the Federal FC was returned to the club by relatives of the original recipient, a Mr. W McClure.

-In May 1902 the club presented premiership medals to all 1901 UMFA premiership players.
+In May 1902 after a club meeting at Khancoban, the club presented premiership medals to all 1901 UMFA premiership players.